pacav69/x16dev/readme.md

     "command": "c://path//to//acme.exe  -o ${fileBasenameNoExtension}.prg ${file}",

-tis will compile the current selected file the -o is the output file located in the base
+this will compile the current selected file the -o is the output file located in the base